+1 (1) Qualification of GPUS as Political Party
-(2) Status of PGPO as Part of Official GPUS Structure

-The PGPO must qualify as part of the official structure of the national party, the GPUS, under the Act and Commission regulations.
-In previous advisory opinions, the Commission has evaluated supporting documentation from the national party indicating that the State party is part of the official party structure.
-See, e.g., Advisory Opinions 2007-06 (Indiana Libertarian Party) and 2007-02 (Arizona Libertarian Party).
-Here, the letter from GPUS Secretary Holly Hart confirms the status of the PGPO as part of the GPUS's official party structure.

-(3) Responsibility of PGPO for Day-to-Day Operation of GPUS

-The PGPO must be responsible for the day-to-day operations of the GPUS at the State level under the Act and Commission regulations.
-In previous advisory opinions, the Commission has evaluated this third element by considering: (a) whether the organization has placed a "candidate" on the ballot (thereby qualifying as a "political party"); and (b) whether the bylaws or other governing documents of the State party organization indicate activity commensurate with the day-to-day functions and operations of a political party at the State level.
-See, e.g., Advisory Opinions 2007-06 (Indiana Libertarian Party) and 2007-02 (Arizona Libertarian Party).
+- The national party, which here is the GPUS, must qualify as a "political party" - 3 under the Act and Commission regulations.
+The Commission has previously determined - 4 that the GPUS qualifies as a national committee of a political party.
+See Advisory - 5 Opinion 2001-13 (Green Party of the United States).
+The Commission is aware of no - 6 factual changes that would alter that conclusion. - 7 (2) Status of PGPO as Part of Official GPUS Structure - The PGPO must qualify as part of the official structure of the national party, the - 9 GPUS, under the Act and Commission regulations.
+In previous advisory opinions, the - 10 Commission has evaluated supporting documentation from the national party indicating - that the State party is part of the official party structure.
+See, e.g., Advisory Opinions - 12 2007-06 (Indiana Libertarian Party) and 2007-02 (Arizona Libertarian Party).
+Here, the - 13 letter from GPUS Secretary Holly Hart confirms the status of the PGPO as part of the - 14 GPUS's official party structure. - 15 (3) Responsibility of PGPO for Day-to-Day Operation of GPUS - The PGPO must be responsible for the day-to-day operations of the GPUS at the - 17 State level under the Act and Commission regulations.
+In previous advisory opinions, the - 18 Commission has evaluated this third element by considering: (a) whether the organization - has placed a "candidate" on the ballot (thereby qualifying as a "political party"); and (b) - 20 whether the bylaws or other governing documents of the State party organization indicate - 21 activity commensurate with the day-to-day functions and operations of a political party at

-Ballot placement on behalf of a "candidate" is required because the requesting organization's existence as a "political party" is necessary for State committee status.
-A State party organization must actually obtain ballot access for one or more "candidates," as defined in the Act.
+- 1 the State level.
+See, e.g., Advisory Opinions 2007-06 (Indiana Libertarian Party) and - 2 2007-02 (Arizona Libertarian Party). - Ballot placement on behalf of a "candidate" is required because the requesting - 4 organization's existence as a "political party" is necessary for State committee status.
+A - 5 State party organization must actually obtain ballot access for one or more "candidates," - 6 as defined in the Act.
 See 2 U.S.C.
-431(2), 431(15) and 431(16); 11 CFR 100.3(a), 100.14(a) and 100.15; see also Advisory Opinions 2007-06 (Indiana Libertarian Party), 2007-02 (Arizona Libertarian Party) and advisory opinions cited therein.

-The individual identified in your request, former Representative Cynthia McKinney, has received contributions or made expenditures in excess of \$5,000 according to disclosure reports filed with the Commission, and, therefore, satisfies the Act's definition of a "candidate."
+431(2), 431(15) and 431(16); - 7 11 CFR 100.3(a), 100.14(a) and 100.15; see also Advisory Opinions 2007-06 (Indiana - 8 Libertarian Party), 2007-02 (Arizona Libertarian Party) and advisory opinions cited - 9 therein. - The individual identified in your request, former Representative Cynthia - 11 McKinney, has received contributions or made expenditures in excess of \$5,000 - 12 according to disclosure reports filed with the Commission, and, therefore, satisfies the - 13 Act's definition of a "candidate."
 See 2 U.S.C.
 431(2) and 11 CFR 100.3(a).
-Former Representative McKinney's name is listed on the 2008 Oregon ballot as the PGPO's candidate for President.
-Accordingly, the PGPO qualifies as a "political party" under the Act.

-Provisions of the PGPO's Constitution and Bylaws noted above detail its organizational structure and establish specific responsibilities for PGPO officials.
-See Constitution, Articles IV and V, and Bylaws, Articles VI, IX, and XVI - XVIII.
-The
+Former - 14 Representative McKinney's name is listed on the 2008 Oregon ballot as the PGPO's - candidate for President.
+Accordingly, the PGPO qualifies as a "political party" under the - 16 Act. - Provisions of the PGPO's Constitution and Bylaws noted above detail its - organizational structure and establish specific responsibilities for PGPO officials. - 19 See Constitution, Articles IV and V, and Bylaws, Articles VI, IX, and XVI XVIII.
+The - 20 Constitution and Bylaws delineate activity commensurate with the day-to-day functions